Table Of ContentsPrevious topicNext topic |

 }

-Services may act as controllers, controllers classes are always requested from the services container.
-Accordingly, any other class registered with its name can easily replace a controller:
+Using Services as Controllers¶Services may act as controllers, controllers classes are always requested from the services container.
+Accordingly, any other class registered with its name can easily replace a controller: <?php

 //Register a controller as a service